Submission open & Call For papers Vol.12 issue 2: 2025

 Submission Via E-mail Attachment: editorijelr@gmail.com, editorkypublications@gmail.com

-Focus and Scope
+Focus and Scope of the Journal

 IJELR publishes original papers, review papers, conceptual framework, analytical and simulation models, case studies, empirical research, technical notes, and book reviews in the fields of: